-Air Delivery Mode Control: When the climate information is displayed, touch , , , , or , on the climate control display to change the direction of airflow.
-Any combination of the three controls can be selected.
-The selected air delivery mode is lit.
-Pressing any control cancels automatic air delivery control and the direction of the airflow is controlled manually.
+Air Delivery Mode Control: When the climate information is displayed, touch the desired air delivery mode on the display to change the direction of the airflow.
+The selected air delivery mode button is lit.
+Touching any of the air delivery modes cancels automatic air delivery control and the direction of the airflow can be controlled manually.
 Press AUTO to return to automatic operation.

-To change the current mode, select one or more of the following:
+To change the current mode, select one of the following:

-: Air is directed to the floor outlets, with some air to the windshield and side windows.
+?: Air is directed to the instrument panel outlets.